-- Associate Degree in Nursing (ADN) program applicants will be required to take and pass the HESI entrance examination in addition to passing the standardized entrance exam. - Program applicants must receive a passing score on the HESI exam (scores will be rounded to the nearest whole number). - Program applicants may use HESI exam scores from another college/institution.
+Associate Degree in Nursing (ADN) program applicants will be required to take and pass the HESI entrance examination.

+Program applicants must receive a passing score on the HESI exam (scores will be rounded to the nearest whole number).

+Program applicants may use HESI exam scores from another college/institution.
 HESI exam scores are valid and may be used to meet entrance exam requirements if the results were obtained within three (3) years of the enrollment date.
-HESI exam
+HESI exam scores taken at American Career College are valid for three (3) years.